s3ql/s3ql/rst/durability.rst

 Most S3QL backends store data in distributed storage systems.
 These systems differ from a traditional, local hard disk in several important ways.
-In order to avoid loosing data, this section should be read very carefully.
+In order to avoid losing data, this section should be read very carefully.

 Rules in a Nutshell